tillitis/dev-tillitis/hugo/content/protocol/_index.md

 in the data (following the frame header byte), which makes 1 byte less available for actual response content.

-* 0x01: A successful command to the HW in the interface_fpga, which responds with four bytes of data.
-For example the interface_fpga VERSION string.

-* 0x14: An unsuccessful command to the FW in the application_fpga which responds with a single byte of data.
+* 0x14: An unsuccessful command to the FW which responds with a single byte of data.

-* 0x1b: A successful command to the device application running in the application_fpga.
+* 0x1b: A successful command to the device application running.
 The response contains 128 bytes of data, for example an EdDSA Ed25519 signature.

 ## Firmware Protocol